newville/wxmplot/_sources/overview.rst.txt

 User Interaction and Configuring Image and Contour displays
 ===============================================================

-As with te displays created with :func:`plot`, clicking anywhere on the image will show the x, y, and intensity values in the status bar.
+As with the displays created with :func:`plot`, clicking anywhere on the image will show the x, y, and intensity values in the status bar.
 If arrays for `x` and `y` values have been passed in, both the indices and `x` and `y` values for the pixel selected will be displayed.
 Similarly, clicking and dragging